 Stand Against Racism provides the opportunity for communities across the United States to find an issue or cause that inspires them to take a #StandAgainstRacism and to unite their voices to educate, advocate, and promote racial justice.

-As we gear up for both Stand Against Racism and the 2020 Census, we can’t stress enough the importance of civic engagement in racial justice work.
+We can’t stress enough the importance of civic engagement in racial justice work.
 Voting rights, census participation, and civic engagement are, and have always been, core components of racial justice.
 As civil rights continue to be eroded for communities of color, it is more important than ever to support full access and engagement for marginalized communities, especially women and girls of color, in the political process.

 Our collective efforts can root out injustice, transform institutions, and create a world that sees women, girls, and people of color the way we do: